VHonzik/web-gash/Commands.md

 Feel free to browse the comments on `CommandParser` and related parser interfaces and if you are not familiar with the functional parser combinators I would recommend looking into that topic, it's an interesting one.
 A good place to start might be the documentations of [masala parser](https://github.com/masala/masala-parser) which the *gash* library is using under the hood.
 You can also implement your own parsers by implementing `LowLevelParser` interface but that is outside of the scope of this guide.

 Note that `CommandParser` does impose a grammar on the commands, roughly `commandBody options parameters` in that order.
 The `commandBody` will simply parse the input line for `ICommand.name`.
 Options are either short: `-a` or long `--foo-bar`, are always optional but unknown option will result in parsing failure.
-Parameters are defined by a chain of `LowLevelParser` including "high-order" parsers such as `.then()`, `or()`, `optional()`, `repeat()`.
+Parameters are defined by a chain of `LowLevelParser` including "high-order" parsers such as `.then()`, `.or()`, `.optional()`, `.repeat()`.

 As mentioned before the implementations of the commands decide if the input line matches the command syntax. *gash* only looks at the resulting `ParsingResult` and acts in the following scenarios:
- - Not one command succeeded and all returned `ParsingFailureReason.WrongCommand` as the reason of failure
+ - Not one command succeeded and all the commands returned `ParsingFailureReason.WrongCommand` as the reason for the failure
- - One command fails and returns `ParsingFailureReason.MissingParam` as the reason
+ - Any command fails and returns `ParsingFailureReason.MissingParam` as the reason
- - One command fails and returns `ParsingFailureReason.UnrecognizedOption` as the reason
+ - Any command fails and returns `ParsingFailureReason.UnrecognizedOption` as the reason

 In all these cases a an error message is presented to the player and nothing happens.

 As you can see in the above example *gash* also does not call the command back if it succeeds.
 It's up to to the command implementation to perform the game logic inside the `parse()` method if it deems the input line matching and all parameters have valid values.
-That is important concept so let me stress it out: **Command itself knows if the input line matches its syntax so the actual command execution should be done in the `parse()` method itself.** A common pattern that emerges from this, which can also be seen in the above example, `const result = CommandParser(...).parse(line);` => `if (result.success)` => check the parameters => if all looks good execute the command => finally `return result;`.
+That is important concept so let me stress it out:

+**Command itself knows if the input line matches its syntax so the actual command execution should be done in the `parse()` method itself.**

+A common pattern that emerges from this, which can also be seen in the above example, `const result = CommandParser(...).parse(line);` => `if (result.success)` => check the parameters => if all looks good execute the command => finally `return result;`.

 ### autocomplete()

 Auto-completion is similar scenario to `parse()` method but less complicated. *gash* once again calls all registered commands `autocomplete()` methods when the player presses Tab key.
-However there are no early breaks this time around.
+However, there are no early breaks this time around.
 If there is only one command that returned `AutoCompleteResultType.SingleMatchFound` or `AutoCompleteResultType.MultipleMatchesFound` the input line will be replaced by the `AutoCompleteResult.fixedValue`.
 Of course, helper parsers for auto-completion are also provided.
 Here is an example:

 ```js
 import Gash, { AutoCompleteKeywords, AutoCompleteNumber, AutoCompleteResult, ICommand, CommandAutoCompleter } from "web-gash";